zachleigh/laravel-property-bag/README.md

   - [Contributing](#contributing)

 ### Upgrade Information
+##### From 1.1.* to 1.2.0
+1.2.0 drops support for PHP 5.6.
+It will likely still work in older PHP versions, but bugs or issues that focus specifically on 5.6 or lower will no longer be dealt with.
+Support for PHP 7.2 added.

 ##### From 1.0.* to 1.1.0
 1.1.0 adds Lumen support and support for Laravel 5.4 (thanks tzurbaev).
 There should be no breaking changes.
 If using Laravel 5.3, please use [Version 1.0.5](https://github.com/zachleigh/laravel-property-bag/tree/v1.0.5):
 ```